Pew Research Center

-The Pew Research Center does not take policy positions, and is a subsidiary of The Pew Charitable Trusts.
+The Pew Research Center states it does not take policy stances.
+It is a subsidiary of the Pew Charitable Trusts and a charter member of the transparency initiative of the American Association for Public Opinion Research (AAPOR).

 History

 In 1990, the Times Mirror Company founded the Times Mirror Center for the People & the Press as a research project, tasked with conducting polls on politics and policy.
-Andrew Kohut became its director in 1993, and The Pew Charitable Trusts became its primary sponsor in 1996, when it was renamed the Pew Research Center for the People & the Press.
+Andrew Kohut became its director in 1993, and the Pew Charitable Trusts became its primary sponsor in 1996, when it was renamed the Pew Research Center for the People & the Press.

 In 2004, the trust established the Pew Research Center in Washington, D.C.
-In 2013, Kohut stepped down as president and became founding director, and Alan Murray became the second president of the center.
-In October 2014, Michael Dimock, a 14-year veteran of the Pew Research Center, was named president.
+In 2013, Kohut stepped down as president and became founding director, and Alan Murray became the second president.
+In October 2014, Michael Dimock, a 14-year veteran of the center at the time of his selection, was named president.

 Funding

-The Pew Research Center is a nonprofit, tax-exempt 501(c)(3) organization and a subsidiary of The Pew Charitable Trusts, its primary funder.
+The Pew Research Center is a nonprofit, tax-exempt 501(c)(3) organization and a subsidiary of the Pew Charitable Trusts, its primary funder.
 For its studies focusing on demographics of religions in the world, the Pew Research Center has been jointly funded by the Templeton Foundation.

-Research areas
+Research topics

-The center's research includes the following areas:
+The center's research includes the following topic areas: